appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

    docker-compose up -d
    ```

 The server restart updates the Appsmith to the latest version.
-You can also choose to schedule automatic updates.
-For more information, see [Configure a maintenance window for automatic updates](/getting-started/setup/instance-management/maintenance-window#adding-a-configurable-maintenance-window-for-appsmiths-auto-updates).
+You can choose to schedule automatic updates.
+Refer to [Configure a maintenance window](/getting-started/setup/instance-management/maintenance-window#adding-a-configurable-maintenance-window-for-appsmiths-auto-updates).

 ## Troubleshooting

-The auto backup feature is also turned on when you turn on automatic updates.
-This means that Appsmith is first backed up before updating to the latest version.
-If you see any errors during deployment, you can use the backup version to roll back.
-For more information, see [the rollback instructions using the `appsmithctl` command](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).
-If you continue to experience issues, please raise them on the <a href="#!" onclick="Intercom('show')">chat window</a> available on the documentation.
+When you turn on automatic updates, it turns on the auto backup feature.
+And creates a backup before an update.
+You can roll back to a previous version if you see deployment errors.
+Refer to [the rollback instructions using the `appsmithctl` command](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).

+If you are still having issues, reach out to the support team on the <a href="#!" onclick="Intercom('show')">chat widget</a>.